 So, what can we do as investors?
 The first step is to recognise how powerful the changes have been in media and politics.
 We have talked about political risk a number of times over recent months but it isn’t limited to the political event, the risk continues beyond the event.

 If “confirmation” is not received through the political event itself, then it can be gleaned later through whether the market is reacting positively or negatively to the political decision and its evolving implications.
-Looking at the EU referendum, sterling has been the main indicator for judging the impact of the vote to leave.
+Looking at the EU referendum, sterling has been the main proxy for judging the impact of the vote to leave.

 For most investors who took part in the vote, at least part of their perception of whether sterling will strengthen or weaken now is probably traceable to how they voted.
 For example, a ‘Bremain’ voter would likely have more sympathy for sterling to weaken, as this would validate or (confirm) their view.